Draco Malfoy: Film portrayal

 Tom Felton played Draco Malfoy in all of the Harry Potter films.
 Prior to landing the part of Malfoy, Felton auditioned to play Harry and Ron.

 Felton contributed to premieres, articles and interviews, and received the Disney Channel's Kids Awards for Best DVD Harry Potter and the Chamber of Secrets on 22 September 2003 with Hermione Granger actress, Emma Watson.
 He also won the MTV Movie Award for Best Villain for his portrayal as Malfoy in the 2010 MTV Movie Awards and the 2011 MTV Movie Awards.

 Malfoy grew into one of the series' most popular characters due to Felton's performances and Felton quickly became synonymous with the character to many female fans, much to Rowling's dismay.
-"I'm trying to clearly distinguish between Tom Felton, who is a good looking young boy, and Draco, who, whatever he looks like, is not a nice man.
-It’s a romantic, but unhealthy, and unfortunately all too common delusion of girls ... it actually worried me a little bit, to see young girls swearing undying devotion to this really imperfect character ...
+"I'm trying to clearly distinguish between Tom Felton, who is a good-looking young boy, and Draco, who, whatever he looks like, is not a nice man.
+It's a romantic, but unhealthy, and unfortunately all too common delusion of girls ... it actually worried me a little bit, to see young girls swearing undying devotion to this really imperfect character ...
 I mean, I understand the psychology of it, but it is pretty unhealthy."
 Rowling has also noted that Malfoy "is certainly stylish in the film."

 Theatre portrayal

 In the theatre play Harry Potter and the Cursed Child Draco was portrayed by Alex Price and later by James Howard.
+Beginning in 2025, Tom Felton began playing the role, reprising it from the film series.
 In the theatre play Draco has a style like his father's, such as his long hair.
 Draco was married to Astoria Greengrass, who had died, and has a son named Scorpius.